spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 ### Code

 Spinnaker allows you to execute Java code within a pipeline expression.
-This can be useful for string manipulation or to build more complex expressions than would otherwise be possible.
-For security reasons, you can only use whitelisted Java classes.
+This can be useful for string manipulation or more advanced custom logic than would otherwise be possible.
+For security reasons, you can only call methods of whitelisted Java classes.
 You can find the full list of whitelisted classes [here](#whitelisted-java-classes).

-You can use methods available to the whitelisted classes without importing them.
+You can use methods directly on existing map values based on their Java class.
 For example, you can process a list of values entered as a parameter using Java's String `split()` function, provided users enter them using a standard split character.
 You can process the list `us-east-1,us-west-1,eu-west-1` with